Zygomatic Implants · Hospital-Based Surgery · Head of Implantology Dr. Tran Thanh Phong · Last reviewed May 2026

 What are the risks of zygomatic implants?

 Specific risks include sinusitis (the implants pass through or near the sinus), nerve injury (rare with proper planning), and the small risk of orbit involvement (extremely rare with experienced surgeons using CBCT planning).
-Documented success rates exceed 95 percent.
+Documented success rates exceed 95%.
 Picasso performs only with hospital-grade facilities and CBCT-guided planning to minimise these risks.

 Start Here

-Severe Bone Loss Is Not the End
+Severe Bone Loss Is Not the End of Your Options.

-Free · No obligation · Since 2013
+Free · No obligation · Replies from a licensed dentist, not a bot · Since 2013